taniarascia/taniarascia.com/content/pages/me.md

 template: page
 ---

 I’m Tania Rascia, a web developer, technical writer, and former chef from Chicago.
-I currently work as a front end software engineer and I've written for [tons of publications](/publications).
+I currently work as a front end software engineer and I've written for many [developer publications](/publications).

-I started this website as a place to document everything I learned while going through a [career change](https://www.taniarascia.com/how-i-made-a-career-change-into-web-development/).
+I started this website as a place to document everything I learned while going through a [career change](/how-i-made-a-career-change-into-web-development/).
 I [learn in public](/learn) and write about everything I know.

 I aim to create a beautiful corner of the web free of ads, sponsored posts, newsletter pop-ups, affiliate links, and the rest of the annoying noise we're so accustomed to seeing on the internet these days.